Liha the Great

 Empress Tarkona created her successor Kseleiva the same way Liha did: using her psychic powers to clone herself.
 Empress Kseleiva became known as the Unifier (Tyl.
 Eilegatta) for using the Lihann Empire's military might, control over trade, and advanced technology to unify the other nations of Tyla into a single hegemonic empire, known as the Tylan Federation.
 Though it was called a Federation, in reality it was a hegemony ruled by whoever the current Lihann Empress was.

 Empress Thanagal launched an interstellar expedition to conquer the Languavards to the galactic south of Tyla, which earned her the epithet Lagover.
 Her sister and successor Kotolva was the last Empress of the Lihann Empire, before the Tylan homeworld and colonies were conquered by the Fulkreyksk Authoritariat under Forarr Toval Brekoryn.
-Empress Kotolva stood firm in the face of the enemy, thus she became known as Kotolva the Defiant (Tyl.
+Empress Kotolva stood firm in the face of the enemy, and so she became known as Kotolva the Defiant (Tyl.
 Tmelasra).

 Legend of Vensca

-In the year 1814 PC (826 AD), Liha walked out to the edge of Telam with a crowd of her followers.
+In the year 1814 PC (826 AD), Liha walked out to the edge of Telam with a crowd of followers.
 She pointed at the night sky, at the star Vensca, and said "When the clock strikes the final hour, you will find me here, fighting the eternal war."
 The Empress then walked into the nearby forest, never to be seen again in material form.

 Currently, Vensca has a wormhole to the Ydroun system, which is controlled by the Mechyrdian military and surrounded by Diadochi space.
-It is most likely that Liha was referring to the ongoing spiritual conflict between Aedon, whom the Diadochi currently worship, and the rest of the galaxy, when she said "the eternal war".
+It is most likely that Liha was referring to the ongoing spiritual conflict between Aedon, whom the Diadochi currently worship, and the rest of the galaxy, when she spoke of "the eternal war".

 The planet Vensca itself is home to the Lihann Priesthood, an order of powerfully (much moreso than usual) psychic Tylans who use their spiritual abilities to combat the influence of Aedon's deities through the wormhole into Tylan space.